pselva7/PlantAKRsClassification/README.md

 To install datamash see https://www.gnu.org/software/datamash/download/ or https://anaconda.org/bioconda/datamash

+#Depending on seqkit, blast+ and datamash tool installation environment, run the script file.

 #❗️create a directory and copy your input_ProteinSequence_file, RefPlantAKRs.fa, and PlantAKRClassification.sh in the directory.

 #❗️make sure that the fasta header of your input_ProteinSequence_file contain only sequence id and no other attributes (see TaAKRs.fa).